berkmancenter/dotplot/README.md

 **Accepts:** Type (String)
 **Action:** Iterates over all the frame records and creates a Blob, calls `sendToServer` if the type is Publish or else downloads a json file `DotPlot.json`.

+## License

+Dotplot is licensed under the GPL

+## Copyright

+2017 President and Fellows of Harvard College